Sleeping Bag

 Shape & Size

-Most hikers go for mummy bags, which are wider at the top and taper in towards the bottom.
-However, if you are a restless sleeper who tends to move around a lot, you may consider buying a wider bag.
-You can’t put a price on a good night’s sleep.
+When it comes to sleeping bags, most hikers go for mummy models, which are wider at the top and taper in towards the bottom.
+However, if you are a restless sleeper who tends to move around a lot, you might consider buying a wider bag.
+You really can’t put a price on a good night’s sleep.
 Note that roomy bags mean more airspace, which in turn translates to loss of warmth.

 You Get What You Pay For